-For more information on Incidents, see Chapter 16, "Configuring Incidents," on page 123.
+For more information on Incidents, see Chapter 16, "Configuring Incidents," on page 121.

-For more information, see "Searching Events Indexed in Traditional Storage" on page 21 and "Refining Search Results" on page 25.

-- 2 In the search results, select the events you want to add to an incident. - 3 Click Event Operations > Add to incident.
+- 1 Perform a search, and refine the search results as desired.
+For more information, see "Searching Events Indexed in Traditional Storage" on page 20 and "Refining Search Results" on page 24. - 2 In the search results, select the events you want to add to an incident. - 3 Click Event Operations > Add to incident.

 NOTE: Ensure that incidents are available.
 If there are no incidents available, then you need to create one.
-For more information on creating incidents see "Creating an Incident" on page 33.
+For more information on creating incidents see "Creating an Incident" on page 32.